-Construction of buildings is still underway at the site located between I-95 and Eastern Avenue, and developers expect most retailers will be up and running between the end of this year and sometime early next.
+Construction remains underway at the sprawling site, situated directly across from Johns Hopkins Bayview Medical Center, but developers expect most retailers will be up and running between the end of this year and early 2020.

 Ball grew up in Bayview and has lived in the neighborhood for most of his life.
-He’s seen the impact that developments like Canton Crossing and McHenry Row have had for their respective areas, and believes that Yard 56—which will be phased out into two different stages including apartments, a hotel, as well as restaurants and retail—can produce a similar result.
+He’s seen the impact that developments like Canton Crossing and McHenry Row have had in their respective areas, and believes that Yard 56 can produce similar results, benefitting current residents while attracting newcomers to the community.

-He hopes that plans for a Brass Tap will fill what he feels is a much-needed tavern space.
-Among the other announced tenants are Panda Express, Chipotle, Streets Market, and an LA Fitness that serve as the facility's anchor and the first Baltimore City location of the gym chain.
-A Starbucks and Nektar Juice Bar also recently signed on.
+Ball adds he believes that plans for a new craft beer bar, The Brass Tap, will fill what he feels is a much-needed tavern space in community.
+Other announced tenants include Panda Express, Chipotle, Starbucks, and Nektar Juice Bar.
 As of right now, no locally owned tenants have been announced, but developers expect more announcements in the coming months.

 “This isn’t just like we’re building a strip center with a grocery store,” says P. David Bramble of MCB Real Estate, which took the development lead on the project and worked with Bayview and Greektown community leaders, as well as citizens to tailor it to their interests.
 “This is a massive investment that is going to attract people from all over the city and outside the city.”